T-sequences

 INPUT:

-• turyn_type_seqs – The list of 4 Turyn type sequences that should be used to construct the base sequences.
+• turyn_type_seqs – the list of 4 Turyn type sequences that should be used to construct the base sequences

-OUTPUT: A list containing the four base sequences.
+OUTPUT: list containing the four base sequences

 EXAMPLES: